Bilbao Chess Masters Final: Format and venue

 The tournament is a double round robin featuring four to six players.
 The tournament regulations use the Sofia Chess Rules, which forbids agreed draws before 30 moves, and the "Bilbao" scoring system of 3 points for a win, 1 for a draw and 0 for a loss (though for ratings purposes the traditional scoring method is used).

 The venue for the tournament has traditionally been the city of Bilbao in Spain.
-In year 2011 and 2012 a second venue was added as Sao Paulo in Brazil with one of the round-robins in each city.
+In year 2011 and 2012 a second venue was added as São Paulo in Brazil with one of the round-robins in each city.
 A soundproofed and air-conditioned glass "cube" was constructed to house the tournament, allowing spectators to watch closely the players inside.